10 Sensory-Friendly Activities To Try At Home

 9. Blow Paint

 Another sensational way to mix up arts & crafts time is to try blow painting.
-This fun sensory-friendly activity can assist with oral motor development and encourage your child to experiment with the creative process.
+This fun sensory-friendly activity can assist with oral motor development and encourage your teen to experiment with the creative process.
 All you need is a handful of straws, some non-toxic paint, water, and a canvas.
 Pro tip: use a shower liner to help cover your workspace and prevent any unwanted mess.

 10. Tissue Paper Crafts